 Kenneth J. Schweiker, Jr.

 Kenneth drafts and negotiates contracts involving outsourcing, IP development, licensing and commercialization, joint venture, consulting, distribution arrangements, on-premise software and cloud-related matters.
-Additionally, he counsels clients in data privacy matters arising in connection with transactions, as well as those arising during the general course of running a business.
-Kenneth has extensive experience building and implementing policies, including privacy, data retention, security incident management, and cybersecurity policies, as well as compliance programs to ensure adherence to the policies.
+Additionally, Kenneth has extensive experience building and implementing policies, including privacy, data retention, security incident management, and cybersecurity policies, as well as compliance programs to ensure adherence to such policies.

 Prior Experience